-The WWE Money in the Bank match has produced some of the most exciting moments of the last nine years.
+The WWE Money in the Bank match has produced some of the most exciting moments of the last ten years.
 The glorified ladder match features daredevil heroics, extreme punishment, and intense action.
 Today I look back and celebrate the top five Money in the Bank matches in WWE history.

 Edge defeats Chris Jericho, Shelton Benjamin, Chris Benoit, Christian and Kane – WrestleMania 21